Newgrange: Access

 Newgrange is 8.4 km west of Drogheda in County Meath.
-The interpretive centre is on the south bank of the river and Newgrange is on the north side of the river.
+The interpretive centre is on the south bank of the river, and Newgrange is on its north side.
 Access is only from the interpretive centre, by guided tour only.
-Tours begin at the Brú na Bóinne Visitor Centre from which visitors are taken to the site in groups.
+Tours begin at the Brú na Bóinne Visitor Centre, from which visitors are taken to the site in groups.
 Visitors to Newgrange are treated to a guided tour and a re-enactment of the Winter Solstice experience through the use of high-powered electric lights situated within the tomb.
 The finale of a Newgrange tour results in every visitor standing inside the tomb where the tour guide then turns off the lights, and then turns on ones simulating the sunlight that would appear on the winter solstice.

 To experience the phenomenon on the morning of the Winter Solstice from inside Newgrange, visitors to Bru Na Bóinne Visitor Centre must enter an annual lottery at the centre.
 Of the tens of thousands who enter, sixty are chosen each year.
 Winners are permitted to bring a single guest.
 The winners are split into groups of ten and taken in on the five days around the solstice in December when sunlight can enter the chamber, weather permitting.
 Due to the COVID-19 pandemic, however, the 2020 and 2021 events were exclusively live-streamed with no public access.